mpags-python/mpags-python.github.io/index.md

 science postgrads, there will be some subject-specific content, including an overview of key tools for astronomers.

+## Introduction

+If you are intending to take this course, please watch [this introductory video][introvid].

 ## Joining the course

 MSc students should enrol via the University of Nottingham